-Thank you for visiting Monash University Centre for Human Bioethics.
+Thank you for visiting the Monash Bioethics Centre.

 - Public Lecture Podcast: Listen to / download a recording of the Mind Wars: Brain Science and the Military lecture (mp3 – 97.5 MB) Mind Wars: Brain Science and the Military Jonathan D. MorenoLyn Silfen University Professor University of Pennsylvania, USA Thursday 11 April 2013, 6:15 to 7:30 p.m.
 Monash University Law ChambersMelbourne 3000 Jonathan D. Moreno’s book Mind Wars examines the ethical dilemmas and ...
 Read more

-- Julian Savulescu and Robert Sparrow debated the ethics of genetic enhancement in “Making Better Babies, Pro and Con“–a public event held by the Monash Centre for Human Bioethics at BMW Edge, Federation Square, Melbourne, on Tues 2 Oct 2012.
-Listen to / download a recording of the Making Better Babies debate (97Mb mp3) Read the Transcript Read and/or reply ...
+- Julian Savulescu and Robert Sparrow debated the ethics of genetic enhancement in “Making Better Babies, Pro and Con“–a public event held by the Monash Bioethics Centre at BMW Edge, Federation Square, Melbourne, on Tues 2 Oct 2012.
+Listen to / download a recording of the Making Better Babies debate (97Mb mp3) Read the Transcript Read and/or reply to Oxford ...
 Read more

 - In February 2013 Wiley-Blackwell published the much anticipated International Encyclopedia of Ethics, edited by Hugh LaFollette.
 As described by Larry S. Temkin, “The International Encyclopedia of Ethics is breathtaking in its ambition and scope.
 This nine volume masterpiece draws on the expertise of more than 600 authors from 23 countries, to present the most comprehensive reference work ever devoted ...
 Read more

-- We are happy to welcome Robert Sparrow back to the Centre for Human Bioethics as an Honorary Adjunct Associate Professor.
+- We are happy to welcome Robert Sparrow back to the Monash Bioethics Centre as an Honorary Adjunct Associate Professor.
 Rob was previously a regular academic staff member in the Centre from 2004 to 2010.
-He is currently an Australian Research Council Future Fellow, primarily based in the School of Philosophical, Historical, and International Studies ...
+He is currently an Australian Research Council Future Fellow, primarily based in the School of Philosophical, Historical, and International Studies (SOPHIS) ...
 Read more

 - Ethics and Security Aspects of Infectious Disease Control: Interdisciplinary Perspectives.
 Co-edited by Christian Enemark and Michael J. Selgelid.
 Farnham, UK: Ashgate, 2012.
 For more details see: http://www.ashgate.com/isbn/9781409422532 Read more